LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/ConversationBuilder/GettingStarted/1-HelloWorld.md

 <!--<img src="img/ConvoBuilder/userSaysGoodbyeInteraction.png" style="width:500px">-->

-When you first add an interaction to your Dialog Workspace, you will see the Interaction Settings menu in the Settings Toolbar.
+When you first add an interaction to your Dialog Workspace, you will see the Interaction Details menu in the Settings Toolbar.

 <img src="img/ConvoBuilder/interactionSettings.png" style="width:500px">